qrstuv33/carousel/README.md

+# Media Carousel

-carousel of images and other media
+A responsive square media carousel that supports images now, and will support embedded media like YouTube, TikTok, Instagram, and Spotify.